-4 Ways To Get Outdoors With Kids in Victoria
+4 Outdoor Things To Do With Kids in Victoria

-Victoria is a great place to visit, too.
-Here is the inside scoop that we give to friends from all over the globe who visit this amazing little city.
+Victoria is a great place to visit, too, as a weekend destination or side trip from Vancouver or Seattle.
+Here is the inside scoop that we give to friends from all over the globe on the best activities with kids in this amazing little city.
+(Visiting Victoria?
+Read about Vancouver and nearby Sidney, too!)

 Go for a run